RxCEP/cepjs/README.md

 ```
 ### Build
 run `npm run build` to build the code and generate the cepjs.js file under the dist folder

+## License
+CEPjs is available under the MIT license.
+See the LICENSE file for more info.